- Search The Registry

 - My Account

 *Reginald Shepherd was born on this date in 1963.
-He was an African American writer and poet.
+He was a Black writer and poet.

 Shepherd was also the author of Orpheus in the Bronx: Essays on Identity, Politics, and the Freedom of Poetry (Poets on Poetry Series, University of Michigan Press, 2007) and the editor of The Iowa Anthology of New American Poetries (University of Iowa Press, 2004) and of Lyric Postmodernisms (Counterpath Press, 2008).